jkclark/Discardo-Retaino/README.md

 - Ethereal status cards
 - Ethereal curse cards

-DR will automatically suggest a card to discard when your hand contains:
+DR will automatically suggest a card to discard when one of the following is true:
-- Copies of only a single card (prioritizes non-upgraded cards)
+- Your hand contains copies of only a single card (prioritizes non-upgraded cards)
-- Reflex or Tactician (not both) and no status/curse cards
+- Your hand contains Reflex or Tactician (not both) and no status/curse cards
-- Neither Reflex nor Tactician and only one type of status/curse card
+- Your hand contains neither Reflex nor Tactician and only one type of status/curse card

-TODO: Figure out how to handle discarding multiple cards.
+**TODO**: Figure out how to handle discarding multiple cards.
 I think this can be done by first "discarding" one card, and then re-assessing the resulting hand.

 ### Retaining